EatMoreCode/video_host/README.md

 to install a lot of dependancies, manage a database or install new modules on your web server.

-You do want to be able to add videos by dropping them into a file tree.
+You do want to be able to add videos by dropping them into a file tree, and give people a URL to look at your videos with no complications.

 You want this.